cmarcott/Hosted-Messaging-Board/readme.md

 - In order to create each webpage, a custom parser program breaks down .wpml configuration files and auto-generates the HTML code

-An example of a configuration file would be:
+An example of a custom .wpml configuration file would be:

 ```
 .o()